Thieves' Guild 4: Reception

+In Issue 17 of Abyss (February 1982), Dave Nalle commented, "At $5.95, the cost is not really too high compared with the rest of the market, and the material is unusually logical, if only moderately exciting."

-John T. Sapienza, Jr. reviewed Thieves' Guild IV, Thieves' Guild V, and Thieves' Guild VI for Different Worlds magazine and stated that "even if you are not particularly interested in thieves for role-playing, the Thieves' Guild line is worth looking at for ideas."
+John T. Sapienza, Jr. reviewed Thieves' Guild 4, Thieves' Guild 5, and Thieves' Guild VI for Different Worlds and stated that "even if you are not particularly interested in thieves for role-playing, the Thieves' Guild line is worth looking at for ideas."